Adan-Fhima/Adan-Fhima/README.md

     Developed and fine-tuned machine learning models to forecast trends based on historical data.
 Leveraged algorithms like time series analysis, ARIMA, and LSTM networks for predictive     analytics.

   - **Compiler Design:** Developed a parser, AST validator, and TAC JSON transformer.

+  - **Timeless Journey:** Collaborated in a team-based project focused on the development of a game using C++ and the SDL2 library, where my primary focus was on enhancing the user interface.

 - 📘 **Relevant Courses:**
   - Asymptotic Statistics